lashewi/CS50-AI/README.md

 ## Projects
   - Search:
-    - [Degrees](./degrees/degrees.py) : Program that determines how many “degrees of separation” apart two actors are, based on [IMBb](https://imdb.com)
+    - [Degrees](./degrees/) : Program that determines how many “degrees of separation” apart two actors are, based on [IMBb](https://imdb.com)
+    - [Tic-Tac-Toe](./tictactoe/) : Using Minimax game theory, implementation of an AI to play Tic-Tac-Toe optimally.